School Nurse: Lori Allen

 School staff may administer medication to a student only if a parent or guardian has specifically requested such action and there is a reason to administer the medication during the school day or during school-related activities.
-The Medication Administration Authorization Form (Spanish) must be signed by a parent in all cases where school staff will be asked to administer medications.
+The Permission to Give Medication at School Form must be signed by a parent in all cases where school staff will be asked to administer medications.
 A separate Authorization Form is required for each student, each medication, and each specific dosage.
 A new form must be signed and submitted for each new medication and for each dosage change.
 For each such change, a new label must also be provided.
 In addition, a new Medication Administration Authorization Form must be signed and submitted at the beginning of the school year if medication is continued from one year to the next.
 Medical orders are required in all cases when prescription medications are given to students by school staff.
 Prescription medication is supplied by the student’s parents or guardian and must be in the original container from the pharmacy with a label that includes student name, drug name, dose specific to weight or age, time interval, route (e.g. by mouth, injection, etc.) and specific indications.

 Over-the-counter medications require medical orders as detailed below, specific to the educational level of the student.
 Limited over-the-counter medications (Ibuprofen aka Advil/ Motrin or Acetaminophen aka Tylenol) will be available in the health clinic to students who have an infrequent need for them.
 Other non-prescription medications, provided by parents, which are to be taken on an “as-needed” basis, must be in the original labeled container.
 The container should also be labeled with the student’s name.
 Package instructions will be followed for correct dosing, unless a prescription is supplied by a medical professional.